beforesemicolon/cwco/docs/ContextProviderComponent.md

 import {ContextProviderComponent} from "cwco";
 ```

+### Mode
+By default, the ContextProviderComponent is in the `"none"` mode.
+Which means that its content can be easily
+target by CSS selectors of the document or in javascript DOM queries.

 ### Template

 By default, the template is a single slot tag which means you don't need to define the component template inside the
 class.

-Define your data in the class...
+You can define your data in the class...

 ```js
 // todo-app.js